Ank8284/Course/README.md

 ## MLP :
-This course will cover mostly the coding which will be done on google colab and will cover:
+This course will cover mostly the coding which will be done on Google Colab and will cover:

 ### Goal:
     - Understand the life cycle of a machine learning project: typical steps involved and tools that can be used in each step.